firezone/firezone/docs/docs/deploy/index.md

 release for your platform, then create an administrator user and print to the console instructions for logging in to the web UI.

+By default, the web UI can be reached at the IP or domain name of your server.
+You can re-generate the admin credentials using the `firezone-ctl create-or-reset-admin` command.

 If the script fails, follow instructions for
 [manual installation]({% link docs/deploy/server.md %}).